libhal-google/libhal/README.md

 program is compiled and a driver implements an interface, the compiler detects if any of the functions have not been provided and if so, will report an error.

-In libhal each interface corresponds to a type of embedded systems primitive which can be things such as:
+In libhal each interface corresponds to a type of embedded system primitive such as:

 - Digital I/O (input/output pins)
 - Analog to digital converter (adc)